 SH-75 is owned and operated by the Idaho Transportation Department (ITD); however, Hailey maintains SH-75 from Fox Acres to McKercher Boulevard.
 SH-75 ties together all the communities that make up the Wood River Valley, providing vital north-south connectivity for commercial, recreational, and local traffic.
 It is also Hailey's Main Street and the principal point of access (and parking) to the Downtown Core of Hailey - a district comprised of the many local businesses serving residents and visitors.
 Configured as a 5-lane arterial and carrying an average of 12,250 vehicles per day, SH-75 creates a formidable barrier for vehicles, pedestrians, and cyclists, bifurcating the town east to west.
-The community of Hailey wants Main Street to have a sense of place - contributing to the small-town ambiance - and be enhanced with pedestrian and placemaking improvements while retaining its use as the main thoroughfare for the Wood River Valley.
+The community of Hailey wants Main Street to have a sense of place - contributing to the small-town ambiance - and be enhanced with pedestrian and placemaking improvements.
+These improvements will serve to enhance the walkability and ease and comfort of moving through Hailey without a vehicle, while still balancing the highway's use as a main thoroughfare for the Wood River Valley.